sky-uk/supercell/README.md

 ## Configuration

 **N.B.
-If you are using Layout as part of Toolkit, you will not need to configure anything.
+If you are using Supercell as part of Toolkit, you will not need to configure anything.
 Please ignore this section.**

-There are only two parts of Layout that might need configuring:
+There are only two parts of Supercell that might need configuring:

 1. **The size of the gutters between items.**
    To modify the size of the gutters in between layout items, simply predefine